 Well-written website copy helps clients understand what you can do for them.
 Good writing should be concise – It should tell a story in as few words as possible.
 The copy should sell the product (there are always details to consider.
 But clients should have made their minds up to buy).

 Send the wrong message and people won’t buy.
-So, learn to write perfect headlines, call-to-action, and sales pitch and you'll crack the marketing code.
+So, learn to edit your writing.
+Create tempting headlines, call-to-action, and sales pitch and you'll crack the marketing code.
 Great copywriting can make a good offer irresistible.

 For brick and mortar businesses, local SEO should be top of your list.
 Your business is missing opportunities if it's not well-represented on Google My Business, Google Maps, and Facebook business pages.
 When customers search for your business name, you want them to see your business first on Google Maps or Facebook's search results.
 And you get there by having 5-star reviews.